Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/accessibility.md

 ## Overview and limitations

 The overall accessibility of any project built with Boosted depends in large part on the author's markup, additional styling, and scripting they've included.
-However, provided that these have been implemented correctly, it should be perfectly possible to create websites and applications with Boosted that fulfill [<abbr title="Web Content Accessibility Guidelines">WCAG 2.1</abbr>](https://www.w3.org/TR/WCAG/) (A/AA/AAA), [Section 508](https://www.section508.gov/), and similar accessibility standards and requirements.
+However, provided that these have been implemented correctly, it should be perfectly possible to create websites and applications with Boosted that fulfill [<abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.1](https://www.w3.org/TR/WCAG/) (A/AA/AAA), [Section 508](https://www.section508.gov/), and similar accessibility standards and requirements.

 ### Structural markup